 In some cases, you might be required to service a system with an active and unknown power-on password.
-To clear a password from the system, first identify the system board by referring to "System Board Layout-Machine Type 2144 (Type G-1)" on page 5-2, then follow these steps.
+To clear a password from the system, first identify the system board power-on jumper by referring to "System Board Layout-Type H-1" on page 5-2 and "System Board Layout-Type H-2" on page 5-5, then follow these steps.